<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 John Schouten, Director Product Management

-Why is e-invoicing becoming mandatory?
+Why is e-invoicing becoming mandatory in the UK?

 John Schouten ISPnext